brentdx/hi/README.md

 # Brent Davis' Portfolio

 In a world of mindless emails, slacks, and DMs, the written word is often undervalued.
-I contend that writing with passion, intention, and efficiency (PIE) is critical to motivating and aligning action.
+I contend that writing with passion, intention, and efficiency (PIE) is critical to motivating and aligning action, and a delicious treat :)

 **Name:** Brent Davis
 **Role:** Building products and teams that create trust and drive liquidity
 **Bio:** Hello!
 I'm Brent.
-I'm a 3x founder (1 exit, 2 oopsies), first 15 business hire at Snap, and led product at Wave.tv ($25m ARR).
-I love problems for which there is no map other than the customer constellations.
+I'm a 3x founder (1 exit, 2 learnings), first 15 business hire at Snap, and led product at Wave.tv ($25m ARR).
+I love problems for which there is no map other than the customer signal.

-## Betwise (Oopsy #2)
+## Betwise (Learning #2)

 After hundreds of conversations (cold calls, cold DMs) across the sports betting world, it was clear to me the economic landscape was changing fast: sportsbooks' acquisition costs (CACs) were rising as the risk-seeking bettor market reaches its limit, which means sports creators who drove much of that growth are making less in affiliate fees.
 Meanwhile, the entire betting _data_ industry had been so focused on AI black boxes that they made customer relationships transactional without any experiential component.